slebleu/EntityFramework-Classic/docs/pages/features/csharp-eval-function.md

 [Try it](https://dotnetfiddle.net/W9TwcP)

-## String Expression with array of object parameters
+## Dynamic String Expression with array of object parameters
 Is it also possible to use an array of object parameters which enable you to create more complex expressions than with a single object.
 ### Example